-Segment contribution for B2C, which excludes depreciation and amortization expense, increased by 5.9%.
-This increase was primarily driven by the increase in revenues as described above.
+Segment contribution for B2C, which excludes depreciation and amortization expense, decreased by 29.5%.
+This decrease was primarily driven by the decrease in revenues described above.

 Non-GAAP Financial Measures

 Adjusted EBITDA

 Management uses the non-GAAP measure of Adjusted EBITDA to measure its financial performance.
 Specifically, it uses Adjusted EBITDA (i) as a measure to compare our operating performance from period to period, as it removes the effect of items not directly resulting from our core operations, and (ii) as a means of assessing our core business performance against others in the industry, because it eliminates some of the effects that are generated by differences in capital structure, depreciation, tax effects and unusual and infrequent events.